 Purpose: Global futures markets and forex

-Contact: Email Jolleen Oleson at email@example.com if you’d like to be introduced by email to our contact as ADMIS.
+Contact: Email Jolleen Oleson at firstname.lastname@example.org if you’d like to be introduced by email to our contact at ADMIS.

 Purpose: U.S. stocks

 Peter’s comments: Interactive Brokers is an option for equities and futures, but I WOULD NOT use them for forex — their accounting and way of offsetting trades requires a PhD in investigative accounting to understand.

 Peter does not have a recommendation on any retail brokers for spot forex, select at your own risk.